hashicorp/vault-client-go/.github/ISSUE_TEMPLATE/vault-client-bug-report.md

 # Failure Information

-Please include the version of Vault and the version of Vault Go Client you're using.
+Please include the version of Vault binary and the version of `vault-client-go` you're using.

 ## Steps to Reproduce